tkn-tub/ns3-gym/src/tap-bridge/doc/tap.rst

-This mode is especially  useful in the case of virtualization where the configuration of the virtual hosts may be dictated by another system and not be changable to suit ns-3.
+This mode is especially  useful in the case of virtualization where the configuration of the virtual hosts may be dictated by another system and not be changeable to suit ns-3.
 For example, a particular VM scheme may create virtual "vethx" or "vmnetx" devices that appear local to virtual hosts.
 In order to connect to such systems, one would need to manually create TAP devices on the host system and brigde these TAP devices to the existing (VM) virtual